amandamoore14/DiceGame/README.md

 If you roll snake eyes, you lose all your points.

 To install:
-Download the TwoDicePigInstall file and run TwoDicePig.jar
+Download the TwoDicePigInstall folder and run the TwoDicePig.jar file inside this folder.